y60/2D-chara-gen-by-StyleGAN/README.md

 Truncation parameter `0.5` only for the first 5 layers (`1.0` for the rest):

 Good detail variation is observed.
-The latent style code of the first layers are corresponding to shape and structure.
-It means that this training setting has some difficulty in learning plausible structure.
+It means that this training setting has some difficulty in learning plausible structure, which depends on the latent style code of a few beginning layers.
 It may be solved by adjusting hyper-parameters or aligning the dataset images.
 ![~5:0.5](https://github.com/y60/stylegan2/blob/master/results/00081-generate-images_~5:0.5/grid.png?raw=true)
 ### Interpolation
 ### Discussion